ManUnit/MaxxaBlockchain/README.md

 Contract for FAIT MUSD : 0x6d997eb4b3aa899c3ca0c287ace08b9a0566d8c5

-# Blockchain genesis code donwload compiled files in this respository were build-in genesis you can run without genesis again
+# Blockchain genesis code download compiled files in this respository were build-in genesis you can run without genesis again
 ```